 Fat-Soluble Vitamins and Ketosis:

 - Potential Benefits: Some research suggests that a ketogenic diet1.
 Simple Definition: Imagine your body is like a hybrid car with two fuel tanks: one for gasoline (sugar) and one for electricity (ketones).
-The ketogenic diet, or keto diet, is like switching your car’s engine to run primarily on… Read More, which is high in fat, may improve the absorption of fat-soluble vitamins.
+The ketogenic diet, or keto diet, is like switching your car’s engine to run primarily on electricity.
+This means you drastically reduce your intake of carbohydrates… Read More, which is high in fat, may improve the absorption of fat-soluble vitamins.

 - Potential Risks: However, excessive intake of certain fat-soluble vitamins, particularly vitamin A and vitamin D, can lead to toxicity“Toxic” means something that’s poisonous or really harmful.
 It’s like something bad that can make you sick or even hurt you.
 Where did the word come from?
-A long, long time ago, people who used bows and arrows would put… Read More due to their storage in the body.
+A long, long time ago, people who used bows and arrows would put poison on the arrow tips to hunt animals or fight… Read More due to their storage in the body.

 Research on Fat-Soluble Vitamins and Sugar: